-Amongst his special assignments include:-
+Amongst his special assignments include:

-- Appointed at the behest of the Malaysian Government in 1984 to serve on Committee to investigate Bumiputra Malaysia Finance Ltd. (“BMF”) in Hong Kong in relation to a RM2 billion loan scandal caused by the collapse of the Carrian group of companies headed by George Tan.
+- appointed at the behest of the Malaysian Government in 1984 to serve on the Committee to investigate Bumiputra Malaysia Finance Ltd. (“BMF”) in Hong Kong in relation to a RM2 billion loan scandal caused by the collapse of the Carrian group of companies headed by George Tan.
 Responsible for carrying out the investigation and drafting of the official report.
 Thereafter appointed by the Hong Kong Government to act in relation to the prosecution of the 3 directors of BMF and George Tan.
 All four eventually pleaded guilty and were sentenced to various terms of imprisonment.

-- Acted for UBG, Sarawak based plc (from 2001) in the disposal of its banking subsidiary, Bank Utama, to RHB Bank (and merging both banks) with UBG becoming the largest shareholder of RHB, the ultimate holding company of RHB Bank.
+- acted for UBG, Sarawak based plc (from 2001) in the disposal of its banking subsidiary, Bank Utama, to RHB Bank (and merging both banks) with UBG becoming the largest shareholder of RHB, the ultimate holding company of RHB Bank.
 Continued acting for UBG in the disposal of UBG’s interests in RHB which was successfully concluded in May 2007.